jwjulien/alphabrew/README.md

 1. Download a copy of the source or perform a checkout using git.
 2. Launch a command prompt and `cd` into the directory where the source files are located.
 3. Run `poetry install` to set up a virtual environment.
-4. Launch the tool using `poetry run py .`.
+4. Launch the tool using `poetry run py alphabrew`.

 For the uninformed, steps 1 and 3 need only be performed the first time the tool is used.